agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

 [All Iron hack guys from one batch](https://www.linkedin.com/posts/jorgepalacios96_data-analytics-bootcamp-jorge-palacios-activity-6805095637982445568-rHSD/)

-Exact, Adyen, Stryker, 510 Redcross initiative, [pon automotive](https://www.linkedin.com/in/albertoviciana/), summaview consultancy BV, Docplanner (spain), Traveperk (spain), relevant online BV, interimvalley (agency looks like), tomtom, bayer crop science, sparkling scoiety, Ikea, Aigent, JustEat Takeaway.com, jedlix, vattenfall, quantillion, RetailX, Klarna, abn amro and see if he will, juniper networks/?

-BLOOM Floris works there, other fintech companies in amsterdam, hoberlab??
+**Exact**, Adyen, Stryker, 510 Redcross initiative, [pon automotive](https://www.linkedin.com/in/albertoviciana/), summaview consultancy BV, Docplanner (spain), Traveperk (spain), relevant online BV, interimvalley (agency looks like), tomtom, bayer crop science, sparkling scoiety, Ikea,**Aigent, JustEat Takeaway.com, jedlix, vattenfall, quantillion, RetailX, Klarna, abn amro and see if he will, juniper networks/?
+BLOOM** Floris works there, other fintech companies in amsterdam, hoberlab??
 Andreu works here... this is a data science space...
-I probably need to find companies on sunday and then see if I can call or apply to them on monday
+I probably need to find companies on sunday and then see if I can call or apply to them on monday ... also look at maker street, ING

+indeed

+ortec finance7

 Look for Data, Business etc...